The Prompt Engineering Playbook

 Why it works: Eliminates misunderstandings before they happen.

-Persona Activation
+Persona activation

 When to use: Need expertise, specific perspective, or consistent voice